NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Starfaring Cloak.md

 **Frequency** once per week

-**Effect** The cloak casts [[Spells/Teleport|Teleport]] at 10th rank.
+**Effect** The cloak casts [[Teleport|Teleport]] at 10th rank.
 If you name no destination, it teleports you to a random planet in a random location that's safe for you.

 * * *

-**Destruction** If the wearer of a _starfaring cloak_ is bound by [[Spells/Imprisonment|Imprisonment]] for a century and a day, the cloak dissolves into light.
-This time is reduced to a year and a day if the wearer is placed in eternal slumber by _imprisonment_ and subjected to the [[Spells/Nightmare|Nightmare]] spell once per day.
+**Destruction** If the wearer of a _starfaring cloak_ is bound by [[Imprisonment|Imprisonment]] for a century and a day, the cloak dissolves into light.
+This time is reduced to a year and a day if the wearer is placed in eternal slumber by _imprisonment_ and subjected to the [[3-Rules/Character Building/Spells/N/Nightmare|Nightmare]] spell once per day.

 *Source: Pathfinder Treasure Vault*
 *OGL*